 - Normal Retirement Age: Reaching the plan’s “normal retirement age” might allow you to withdraw part or all of your vested balance.
 That’s an age that specifies when certain benefits kick in, but you can retire before or after that.

 - Hardship withdrawals: If you meet certain criteria, you may be able to take a distribution to prevent financial hardship.
 Examples include buying a primary residence, paying for medical care, avoiding foreclosure or eviction, and others defined by the IRS.

-You might become fully vested in all of your balances if your employer “terminates” or shuts down the retirement plan.
+You might become fully vested in all of your balances if your employer “terminates” or shuts down the retirement plan, enabling you to transfer the funds elsewhere.
 Likewise, death or disability can trigger 100% vesting.
 Check with your employer’s plan administrator to learn about all of the plan’s rules.

 Account Balance vs. Vested Balance